What Is Constipation?

 Endocrine disorders.

-Causes for constipation in elders include:
+Causes of constipation in elders include:

 Dietary factors.